Virginia Wills, Trusts, and Probate Attorney Serving Fauquier County & More

-Probate, Wills, and Trusts Solutions Throughout Fauquier, Rappahannock, and Loudoun County
+Wills, Trusts, and Probate Solutions Throughout Fauquier County, Rappahannock County, and Loudoun County

 Planning for the future means protecting your assets and your loved ones, even though no one enjoys thinking about a future where they are not around to provide for their families.
-The most responsible thing to do is to create a fully developed estate plan.
+The most responsible thing to do is to create a fully developed estate plan using wills, trusts, and probate.
 Given that each client has different needs, determining the best plan requires the advice and guidance of a knowledgeable estate planning attorney.

 With offices in Old Town Warrenton and Washington, Virginia, Walker Jones, PC works with individuals, couples, and business owners in designing strategies to protect their interests.
 We are dedicated to establishing long-term relationships with our clients to help them build a bridge to the future.